jacklul/pihole-updatelists/README.md

 ### Changing the time script runs

-By default it runs at 00:00 Friday->Saturday.
+By default it runs at 00:00 Friday->Saturday, to change it you have to override timer unit file:

-Override systemd timer unit file.

 `sudo systemctl edit pihole-updatelists.timer`